bigcommerce/dev-docs/docs/api-docs/headless/overview.md

 This is the first article in a comprehensive developer's guide to using BigCommerce as a commerce back-end for headless storefronts.
 If you are not familiar with headless commerce as a concept, start by reviewing our whitepaper, [A New Era of Ecommerce: Headless Commerce](https://www.bigcommerce.com/new-era-headless-caas/), or the Help Center's [Headless Commerce Guide](https://support.bigcommerce.com/s/article/The-Headless-Approach).

-## Ways to implement headless
+## Ways to implement headless commerce

-If you want to build a headless storefront powered by a BigCommerce backend without starting from scratch, BigCommerce offers multiple starter apps and pre-built solutions to choose from.
+If you are looking to build a headless storefront powered by a BigCommerce backend without starting from scratch, BigCommerce offers multiple starter apps and pre-built solutions to choose from.
 For headless storefront solutions and tools, see [Headless Integrations](https://developer.bigcommerce.com/tools-resources#headless-integrations).

-If you are looking to build a custom solution, BigCommerce has APIs, SDKs, and toolkits available to support your headless architecture.
+If you need to build a custom solution, BigCommerce has APIs and [SDKs](https://developer.bigcommerce.com/tools-resources#sdks) available to support your headless architecture.

 ### Custom solutions